-(initi al) We have read, discussed, understand, and agree to follow the rules of the Elementary School (initial) Parent/Guardian Handbook and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy. (initial) We have read, discussed, and understand the information regarding Digital Use/Internet Use policies of the Milton Public Schools.
-These policies include: Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; and, Policy IJNDD, Social Networking Policy. allows the I addresses. the Milton I formation Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, Milton Public Schools to release information such as student address, telephone numbers, and e-mail This information is often used by Room Parents, PTO, Milton Parks and Recreation Department and Foundation for Education to communicate classroom, school and district events.
-If you wish to Opt one of the boxes below.
+- (initial) We have read, discussed, understand, and agree to follow the rules of the Elementary School Parent/Guardian Handbook and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy. - (initial) We have read, discussed, and understand the information regarding Digital Use/Internet (initial) Use policies of the Milton Public Schools.
+These policies include: Policy IHBHE, Remote Learning Policy, Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; and, Policy IJNDD, Social Networking Policy.

+Student Information Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, allows the Milton Public Schools to release information such as student address, telephone numbers, and e-mail addresses.
+This information is often used by Room Parents, PTO, Milton Parks and Recreation Department and the Milton Foundation for Education to communicate classroom, school and district events.
+If you wish to Opt Out, check one of the boxes below.

 I DO NOT give permission for my child's directory information to be disclosed to anyone other than the Room Parent, PTO, Parks and Recreation Department and the Milton Foundation for Education without my prior written consent.
-OR I DO NOT give permission for my child's directory information to be disclosed to any party without my prior written consent.
-Children's Online Privacy Protection Act (COPPA) (initial) We have read the Milton Public Schools COPPA Compliance Form and signed the necessary consent form.